Interactive astronomical exhibition

 How long you stay is up to you — you can spend just 30 minutes on a quick walkthrough, or up to four hours on an in-depth study of all the exhibits.
 You could even make several visits, concentrating on a different part of the exhibition each time!

 All information in the exhibition is available in English and German.
-Like the planetarium and the guided tours, the exhibition is free of charge!
+The exhibition is free of charge!
 To explore the exhibition on your own, you do not need a booking, but just to get a free entrance ticket when you arrive.